AndreasChristensen89/resto-booking-system/README.md

 1. page for entering datetime and number of people - calls check functions - if approved redirects to personal details
 2. personal details form

+FORM NOTES
+Cannot add an object to a m2m field while creating an instance.

 Bugs to fix:
 - It's possible to create reservations with identical content.
 However, this makes it impossible to open the details.
 Console displays: MultipleObjectsReturned at /reservations/lollol/ get() returned more than one Reservation -- it returned 2!